cokelaer/damona/doc/joss/paper.md

 **Damona** is quite recent but already used in production.
-The version at the time of writting this document was 0.4.1.
+The version at the time of writing this document was 0.4.1.
 New features and roadmap are available on the [github repository](https://github.com/cokelaer/damona) as well as on the [on line documentation](https://damona.readthedocs.io).

-# Acknowledgments
+# Acknowledgements

 This work has been supported by the France Génomique Consortium (ANR 10-INBS-09-08).